Miękinia, Lower Silesian Voivodeship

-Miękinia (Nimkau) is a town in Środa Śląska County, Lower Silesian Voivodeship, in south-western Poland.
+Miękinia (Nimkau) is a town in Środa County, Lower Silesian Voivodeship, in south-western Poland.
 It is the seat of the administrative district (gmina) called Gmina Miękinia.

 The town has a population of 2078.

 Miękinia is one of the places of winemaking in Poland.

 History

 It was also formerly known in Polish as Niemkini.
 Until 1787 it was a possession of the Jesuits from Wrocław.
 In 1843, it had a population of 826.

 Transport

-The Voivodeship road 341 runs past Miękinia, connecting it with the National road 94, which runs nearby, south of the town.
-There is also a train station in Miękinia.
+National road 94 bypasses Miękinia to the south.

+Voivodeship road 341 bypasses Miękinia to the east.

+Miękinia has a station on the Legnica-Wrocław railway line.

 Sports

 The local football club is Pogoń Miękinia.
 It competes in the lower leagues.